 On election day, each voted provisional is placed in a special envelope so that they can be separated from the regular voted ballots.
 On election night they are transported to the tally center in Auburn, with all the other ballots.
 During the canvass period after election night, each provisional ballot is researched to determine eligibility of the voter.
 Since there may be several thousand involved, it takes time to carefully check each one through the computer registration files.
 After the determination is made and if the voter is eligible to vote, their ballots are added to the overall total for the election.

 - Write-In Ballots must be individually reviewed to determine if the write-in vote is for a qualified or unqualified write-in candidate and whether or not the voter also voted for a candidate listed on the ballot for the same office (i.e. overvoted the ballot.)

-At the November 2006 Election, approximately 30,000 provisional, absentee and damaged ballots remained to be processed after election night.
+At the June 2016 Primary Election, approximately 34,000 provisional, absentee and damaged ballots remained to be processed after election night.